kovaccc/CoffeMachine/README.md

 An application used for testing purposes.

 ## About
-Javascript project that desribes coffe machine and it´s functionalities.
+Javascript project that describes coffe machine and it´s functionalities.
 Also tests were performed to validate and verify the product.

 ## Task description
 ### In Croatian language